-As with facial actions, gestures and body movements have also been examined.
-In terms of gestures, those with depression showed more self-touching than those without depression [358], [360], [372].
+As with facial actions, gestures and body movement have also been examined.
+In terms of gestures, those with depression showed more self-touching than those without depression [358, 360, 372].
 Compared to schizophrenic individuals, those with depression tended to make fewer hand gestures [358].
 Bipolar and depressed people also showed less gross motor activity than those without these disorders [360].
 However, depressed and bipolar individuals showed more gross motor activity than people with schizophrenia [360].
-At the same time, patients with schizophrenia demonstrated fewer hand gestures [373], fewer small and large head movements, and shorter duration of eye contact compared to those with depression [358], [360], [374].
+At the same time, patients with schizophrenia demonstrated fewer hand gestures [373], fewer small and large head movements, and shorter duration of eye contact compared to those with depression [358, 360, 374].
 Additional studies have detected attention deficit hyperactivity disorder from gestures and body movements [367].
-Such differences have been used to diagnose mental health problems [375], [376].
-See Table 7 for more details about differentiating clinical disorders from healthy controls.
+Such differences have been used to diagnose mental health problems [375, 376].
+See Table VII for more details about differentiating clinical disorders from healthy

 Gait, balance, and posture have also been used to identify mental health problems.
 For example, one meta-analysis summarized 33 studies of gait and balance in depression [474].
-Depressed individuals had worse and more slumped posture [393], [395], [397], [475] and more postural instability and control [399].
-In terms of gait, compared to healthy controls, those with depression took shorter strides, lifted their legs upward as opposed to a forward motion [390], [391], had more body sway, and walked more slowly, possibly to maintain their balance [390], [392], [393], [401].
+Depressed individuals had worse and more slumped posture [397, 395, 475, 393] and more postural instability and control [399].
+In terms of gait, compared to healthy controls, those with depression took shorter strides, lifted their legs in an upward as opposed to a forward motion [391, 390], had more body sway, and walked more slowly, possibly to maintain their balance [393, 390, 401, 392].
 These results are consistent with psychomotor retardation, a common symptom of depression.
-In terms of anxiety disorders, a study showed that these individuals walked more slowly, took shorter steps, and demonstrated problems with balance and mobility [463], [476].
+In terms of anxiety disorders, a study showed that these individuals walked more slowly, took shorter steps, and demonstrated problems with balance and mobility [463, 476].
 Studies have also used gait to identify bipolar disorder [477], autism spectrum disorders [367], and attention deficit hyperactivity disorder [367].

 In addition to mental health problems being disorders of emotional expression and experience, mental health problems can also be considered to be disorders of emotion recognition and understanding leading to social deficits.
-Understanding one's own and others' emotions has been termed the theory of mind.
-Tests for the theory of mind can include either identifying emotions by looking at images of faces with various emotional expressions (sometimes with parts of the faces obstructed) or watching a video of interpersonal interaction and answering questions about various people's emotions and intentions.
-Having difficulties of theory of mind has been associated with depression [403], [404], social anxiety disorder [478], obsessive-compulsive disorder [479], schizophrenia [404], [480], bipolar disorder [404], [481], and autism spectrum disorders [473].
-For example, both schizophrenic and bipolar patients showed emotional reactivity that was discordant to emotional videos [357].
-Studies have also examined videotapes of facial emotional reactions to emotionally evocative videos as a means of diagnosing mental health problems.
-For example, using this technique, those with autism spectrum disorders demonstrated impairment in their ability to recognize emotions from body gestures [482], [483].
-Thus, emotion regulation, emotional understanding, and emotional reactivity can be impaired in those with mental health problems.
-Such impairment, however, can be used to create systems to automatically detect the presence of these emotional disorders.
-See Table 7 for more details.
+Understanding one's own and others' emotion has been termed theory of mind.
+Tests for theory of mind can include either identifying emotions by looking at images of faces with various emotional expressions (sometimes with parts of the faces obstructed), or watching a video of an interpersonal interaction and answering questions about various people's emotions and intentions.
+Having difficulties of theory of mind has been associated with depression [403, 404], social anxiety disorder [478], obsessive-compulsive disorder [479], schizophrenia [404, 480], bipolar disorder [404, 481], and autism spectrum disorders [473].
+For